 This case highlights two important issues.

-Firstly, that it is essential ingredient to a claim that the person claiming an interest, acted to their detriment in reliance on the common intention.
+- That it is essential ingredient to a claim that the person claiming an interest, acted to their detriment in reliance on the common intention.

-Secondly, that these non-standard arrangements are complicated, expensive and time consuming to prove.
+- That these non-standard arrangements are complicated, expensive and time consuming to prove.
 The case went through 3 hearings, up to and including the Court of Appeal, and 5 judges.

 The better course of action for parties is to get things in writing and avoid these sorts of issues altogether.